Comprehensive Eye Care Services in Kansas and Missouri

 Cataracts represent about 50% of worldwide blindness, and can be corrected with simple removal of the lens which is one of the most common and successful surgeries performed today.

-Monofocal Lens Implant
+Standard Monofocal Lens Implant

 Non-Surgical Cataract Treatment